CJohnston1994/hayes-travel-webscraper/README.md

 ## Usage
-Usage is very simple, Simply run the docker container providing the environment file using 'docker run --env-file env-file.env hayes_travel_scraper' wher the environment file is laid out as shown above.
+Usage is very simple, Simply run the docker container providing the environment file using
+`docker run --env-file {environemnt filename}.env hayes_travel_scraper`
+where the environment file is laid out as shown in setup.
 Database api is locked to psycopg2 and databasetype is locked to postgresql

 ## Project Status
-Project is: _in progress_
+Project is: _Mostly completed_

 ## Room for Improvement